Life Events - Prospective University of Michigan Employee

 Vision coverage is offered to eligible staff through Davis Vision, a preferred provider organization (PPO).
 As a plan participant, you receive one eye examination and one pair of eyeglasses every year.
 You can purchase a voucher directly from Davis Vision for additional pairs of eyeglasses or contact lenses.

-The university offers a 403(b) defined contribution retirement savings plan.
-You contribute 5%, and the university contributes 10% of your eligible gross salary after you complete a 12-month waiting period.
+The university offers a 403(b) defined contribution retirement savings plan with a two-for-one match after you complete a 12-month waiting period.
 All contributions to retirement accounts are made through payroll deductions on a tax-deferred basis.
 Retirement funds can be invested with TIAA-CREF and/or Fidelity Investments.
 You can enroll in the retirement savings plan at any time.
 Your retirement contributions are vested immediately.
 All contributions, yours and the university's, are set aside in an account in your name to provide retirement income.
 If you leave the university before retirement, your contribution and the university contribution.

 You may establish an SRA account through TIAA-CREF or Fidelity and make contributions to the account on a tax-deferred basis in an amount beyond your 5% contribution to the basic retirement plan.
 There is an after-tax Roth option also available.
 There is no university matching contribution to SRA accounts.